 I took a beer with me so that I could give it to him.
 He ripped off the tab and downed it, just like in the picture that was inside one of their early albums.

-I have many stories about many famous people I’ve met and jammed with over the decades.
+MY OWN STORIES I have many stories about many famous people I’ve met and jammed with over the decades.
 But today, I’m going to share a story involving nobody you know, except for me.

 There was a time when I would take screen shots of things that others had posted online.
 I did it so that I could save it and have the memory without having to dig through a website for it.